Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Empirical Studies

 In this section, we apply the proposed Algorithm \ref{algo:fitted-q-transfer} on Medical Information Mart for Intensive Care (MIMIC-\rom{3}) dataset \citep{johnson2016mimic} to illustrate the benefit of knowledge transfer in $Q^*$ learning.

 MIMIC-\rom{3} is a large, publicly available database of medical records containing de-identified health-related data about patients admitted to critical care units at a large tertiary care hospital.
-In particular, we follow the procedure of \cite{komorowski2018artificial} to select the data of the adult sepsis patients and extract a set of 43 features for characterizing each patient, including demographics, Elixhauser premorbid status, vital signs, laboratory values, fluids and vasopressors received.
-To save the computation time, we further compute the 20 top principal components of the features, which explains 99.9\% of the total variance, as state variables, i.e., $\bX_{i, t} \in \RR^{20}$.
-The two action variables of interest are the total volume of intravenous (\rom{4}) fluids and the maximum dose of vasopressors administrated over each period.
+In particular, we follow the procedure of \cite{komorowski2018artificial} to select the data of the adult sepsis patients and extract a set of features for characterizing each patient, including demographics, Elixhauser premorbid status, vital signs, laboratory values, fluids and vasopressors received.
+To save the computation time, we further compute the top 10 principal components of the features to be the state variable $\bX_{i, t} \in \RR^{10}$.

+The action variables of interest are the total volume of intravenous (\rom{4}) fluids and the maximum dose of vasopressors administrated over each period.
 Each action variable is discretized into three levels (low, medium, and high); hence, there are nine possible action combinations.
 For the rewards $R_{i, t}$, we follow \cite{prasad2017reinforcement} and \cite{komorowski2018artificial} to assign rewards to each state based on the health measurement and mortality of the patient.
 A higher reward $R_{i, t}$ indicates a better physical condition of the patient $i$ after the action $A_{i, t}$ taken at time $t$.

-The final processed dataset contains 5,923 observations from 400 patients, including 1,391 observations for female patients and 4,136 observations for male patients.
-We consider the female group as the target task ($k=0$) and the male group as the source task ($k=1$) and compare the performance of our proposed transferred FQI (Algorithm \ref{algo:fitted-q-transfer}) with that of FQI on the target set without transferring.
-We set the discount parameter $\gamma=0.6$, construct 20-dimensional B-splines as basis functions $\bphi(\bx)$, and determine the penalization parameter $\lambda_{\delta}^{(k)}$ by cross-validation.
-Figure \ref{fig:real} presents the estimated $Q^*$ function value averaged over all observations in the target dataset as the iterations proceed.
-The optimal value obtained by our proposed algorithm is clearly larger than simple FQI without transferring, especially when the number of iterations is large enough, which verifies the advantage of knowledge transfer in FQI.
+The final processed dataset contains 278,598 observations from 20,943 patients, including 122,534 observations for female patients and 156,064 observations for male patients.
+We designate the male cohort as our target task $(k = 0)$ and the female cohort as the source task $(k = 1)$.
+For each task, we construct a calibrated environment by estimating the reward function, transition kernel, and initial distribution using the entire data task.
+Implementation details for environment calibration are provided in Section E of the supplementary materials.

+We then generate the source and target tasks from the calibrated environments and evaluate the expected returns of the three methods defined in Section \ref{sec:simul}.
+Specifically, we let $I^{(0)}\in\{100, 500\}$, $I^{(1)} \in [250, 2000]$, set the discount parameter $\gamma=0.6$, construct 10-dimensional B-splines as basis functions $\bphi(\bx)$, and determine the regularization parameter $\lambda_{\delta}^{(k)}$ by cross-validation.